Doral Moore: Memphis Hustle (2018–2019)

 On April 17, 2018, Moore announced that he was forgoing his senior year at Wake Forest and instead entered the NBA draft.
 Moore competed for the Washington Wizards in NBA Summer League.
 On August 30, 2018, Memphis Grizzlies General Manager Chris Wallace announced Moore signed with the team and was added to the team's training camp roster.
 He was waived on October 13, as one of the final roster cuts before opening night and subsequently added to the roster of the Grizzlies' NBA G League affiliate, the Memphis Hustle.

 Delaware Blue Coats (2019–2020)

-On October 17, 2019, Moore’s returning player rights were traded to the Delaware Blue Coats for a third round selection in the 2019 G League draft.
+On October 17, 2019, Moore's returning player rights were traded to the Delaware Blue Coats for a third round selection in the 2019 G League draft.
 He recorded 19 points, 17 rebounds, five blocks, one assist and one steal in a win over the Lakeland Magic on December 1.
 Moore averaged 7.0 points and 6.1 rebounds per game for the Blue Coats.

-London Lions (2021)

-On January 22, 2021, Moore signed with the London Lions of the British Basketball League.
+On January 22, 2021, Moore signed with the London Lions of the British Basketball League, but did not play for them.